sudhakarkatam/interactive-learning-map/README.md

 - 🎓 **Multi-Level Support**: Beginner, Intermediate, and Advanced learning paths
 - 💾 **Export Functionality**: Download your learning map as JSON for future reference
 - 💡 **Related Topics**: Get suggestions for related subjects to explore
-- ✅ **URL Verification**: All resources are verified for accessibility (no broken links)
-- 🔄 **Global Deduplication**: No duplicate resources across the entire learning map

-### Interactive Elements
-- **Hover Effects**: Preview node descriptions on hover
-- **Click to Expand**: Detailed modal with learning resources and prerequisites
-- **Smooth Animations**: Fluid transitions and animated connections
-- **Responsive Design**: Works seamlessly on desktop and mobile devices
-- **Follow-Up Chat**: Ask questions and get AI-powered answers about your topic

 ## 🛠️ Tech Stack